Gearbox-protocol/dev-docs-old/docs/tutorials/gearbox-discovery/gearbox-core.md

 If `AccountFactory` has no pre-deployed contracts, it clones it using [https://eips.ethereum.org/EIPS/eip-1167](https://eips.ethereum.org/EIPS/eip-1167)

-#### Advantages
+### Advantages

-  * **Gas efficiency:** This solution is much more gas-efficient, cause it doesn't require creating a new contract each time and has minimal operational overhead.
+  * **Gas efficiency:** This solution is much more gas-efficient, because it doesn't require creating a new contract each time and has minimal operational overhead.

   * **Hacker-proof:** Contract funds are allocated on isolated contracts which makes a possible attack more complex and less economically reasonable.
 Furthermore, the gearbox protocol uses anomaly detection to pause contracts and keep funds safe if suspicious behavior is found.
 User can protect their funds by splitting them between a few virtual accounts, and it makes the attack less economic reasonable.

   * **Balance transparency on Etherscan:** Trader or farmer could check all their transactions on Etherscan if they know at which block they start and finish virtual account renting.

   * **Ethereum network ecology:** It generates significantly less data in comparison with deployment credit contract for each new customer, and consume significantly less gas than keeping all balances in one place.
 As result it makes less impact on Ethereum infrastructure.

-#### Implementation
+### Implementation

-`AccountFactory` supplies credit account for `CreditManager` on demand and keeps them when they are not used.
+`AccountFactory` supplies a Credit Account to `CreditManager` on demand and keeps them when they are not used.

 The account factory uses a list to keep credit accounts and two pointers: head and tail.